Discover how to repair a broken or unhappy relationship

-Even if your partner doesn’t appear to be interested, there are many changes you can make to improve, and even fix your relationship – even seemingly small ones!
+Even if your partner doesn’t appear to be interested, there are many changes you can make when you want to know how to fix a relationship – even seemingly small ones!

 I have a 5 point action plan for you to help you repair your relationship.

-What other choices do you really have, beyond just continuing to hope that your partner will change or harping on at him or her that they should?!
+What other choices do you really have, beyond just continuing to hope that your partner will change, or constantly telling him or her that they should?!

-This article has 10 tips to help you fix your relationship, but before we get to those I have an incredibly important question to ask – and it may surprise you…
+But before we get to those, I have an incredibly important question to ask – and it may surprise you…